PureVPN Review [Updated October 2020]: Is it Safe?

 PureVPN is compatible with all the latest iOS versions (Requires iOS 10.0 or later).
 I tested the app to check its performance and I can safely say that its easy to use interface works perfectly without any hiccups.
-In fact, the iOS app of PureVPN has a 3.6-star rating.
+In fact, the iOS app of PureVPN has a 3.6-star rating on the App Store.

 Similar to PureVPN’s iOS app, the Android app of PureVPN also works without any issues.
 I truly enjoyed the user experience on my Android device.
 The app is considerably lightweight, and the lack of cluttered options makes using the app a total breeze.